sunandan-das/readme/README.md

 * **Azure Pipelines**: I deliberately chose Azure Pipelines for its deep integration with Azure services, YAML file support, and seamless service connection with my Azure App Service.
 It let me script and visualize the entire pipeline lifecycle from one place.

-* **CI/CD Pipelines**:  As mentioned in the assignment requirement I kept CI and CD distinct to enforce clean responsibilities, CI validates the code, CD handles the deployment.
-Keeping CI and CD separate makes it easy to manage and update them in the future.

-This setup helped me to build the applciation following good DevOps practices, balancing simplicity, security, and operational excellence.
+This setup helped me to deploy the applciation following good DevOps practices, balancing simplicity, and security.

 ---